SuryaSekharSingh/FinTech-A-Thon/README.md

 > This application is designed to manage and analyze real-time calls using **FastAPI**, **PyTorch**, and **Windows Speech Recognizer**.
 It offers an intuitive frontend built with **HTML**, **CSS**, and **JavaScript** that leverages **WebSockets** and **WebRTC** for live communication.
 The system can handle speech recognition, real-time call transcription, and Fraud Detection seamlessly.

+## Limitation of Twilio

+Due to inherent limitations and compliance policies, Twilio does not support direct recording of user calls.
+As a result, this project simulates call data using WebSockets to demonstrate real-time fraud detection and transcription features.

 ## Important Note on Call Simulation

 Due to policy or legal restrictions, **actual call recording** is not implemented in this project.
 Instead, we **simulate calls** using sockets for demonstration purposes.
 This allows us to showcase our **Fraud Detection System** without violating any regulations regarding call recording.